Berg0162/Simcline-V2/README.md

 + specific ESP32 board properties (pinout and initialization)
 + BLE operation

 To achieve this the design has implemented Abstract Base Classes for ESP32 board and Display.
-As a consequence the naive user only has to change config settings to select between existing board- and display-types.
-However, a proficient user (with coding skills) can implement Concrete Classes for ESP32-board-type and Display-type of his/her choice easily without interfering with the Simcline BLE operational code.
+As a consequence the novice programmer/user only has to change config settings to select between existing board- and display-types.
+However, a proficient programmer/user can implement Concrete Classes for ESP32-board-type and Display-type of his/her choice easily without interfering with the Simcline BLE operational code.
-Benefits of this Approach
+Benefits of this Approach:<br>
 + Scalability: Easily add new display types by creating new concrete classes implementing the IDisplay interface.
 + Maintainability: Changes to one display type do not affect others.
 + Flexibility: Change the display type used by the Presentation class without modifying its implementation.

-As a result the Arduino ino-files that the user will access, compile and upload are very concise.
+As a result the Arduino ino-files that the user will access, in the <b>Simcline-V2/examples</b> folder, are very concise. <br>
 All settings have been gathered in one config directory (../documents/arduino/libaries/Simcline-V2/src/config) for Board-, Debug-, Display-, NimBLE- and Simcline-configurations.<br>
 The Simcline project heavily leans on the <b>NimBLE-Arduino</b> library for Bluetooth handling, see: [Github:H2Zero/NimBE-Arduino](https://github.com/h2zero/NimBLE-Arduino). <b>NimBLE-Arduino</b> is structured for compilation with Arduino and for use with ESP32!
 Simcline-V2 works only (!) with the latest version: <b>NimBLE-Arduino Version 2</b>!<br>

 # FiTness Machine Service a Bluetooth Service Specification
 From 2015 to 2017 the Sports and Fitness Working Group (SIG) designed a Bluetooth Service specification.
 This service exposes training-related data in the sports and fitness environment, which allows a Server (e.g., a fitness machine) to send training-related data to a Client.
 In Februari 2017 the service specification reached a stable version: [Fitness Machine Service 1.0](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) when it was adopted by the Bluetooth SIG Board of Directors.
 Have a look at the document to appreciate the effort of all the contributors and the companies they represented!<br>
 <b>FTMS</b> is an open (nonproprietary) protocol that is not owned by any particular company and not limited to a particular company's product.
 It can be compared in that respect with FE-C over ANT+, however <b>FTMS</b> is targeted to control fitness equipment over <b>Bluetooth</b>!
-Today Bluetooth Smart FTMS is the absolute industry standard for indoor trainers!<br>
+Today <b>Bluetooth Smart FTMS</b> is the absolute industry standard for indoor trainers!
+Simcline-V2 is fully supporting <b>Bluetooth Smart FTMS</b>
 |Trainer  |Supported protocols|
 |-----------|-------------------------------------------------------------------------------------|
 |Elite |ANT+ FE-C and Bluetooth Smart FTMS on all 2020 smart trainers.|